hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdJobs/JobsGuide.md

 )
 try await serviceGroup.run()
 ```
-Or it can be added to the array of jobs that `Application` manages
+Or it can be added to the array of services that `Application` manages
 ```swift
 let app = Application(...)
 app.addServices(jobQueue)